aregsar/aregsarblog/blog/2020/nginx-php-config-settings-explained/index.md

 The other aspect that is different about hosting NGINX and PHP-FPM in separate docker containers is that the way that the request is passed from NGINX to PHP-FPM in the `location * ./php.index` block will be slightly different.

 In a multi container solution using docker compose each service will have it own name.
-So if the PHP-FPM service is named `app` then the request is passed from the NGINX container to the `app` service as `app:80`.
-The internal networking DNS for docker will figure out how to route the request.
+So if the PHP-FPM service is named `app` then the request is passed from the NGINX container to the `app` service as `proxy_pass http://app:80`.
+The internal networking DNS for docker will figure out how to route the request to the `app` container.
+Internally in the PHP_FPM container port 80 will be mapped to port 9000 which is the port that PHP-FPM runs on by default.

 The updated NGINX server block that includes this change is shown below: